Thameslink Programme: Borough Market Viaduct

 This work required the demolition of 20 grade 2 listed buildings and many other buildings within Borough Market, which is part of Borough High Street Conservation Area, and the original Thameslink programme was rejected at public inquiry partly on the grounds that suitable arrangements were not included to replace the buildings to be demolished within the market.
 A revised proposal involving remedial work to the market was accepted at a second public inquiry.
 By January 2009 businesses in the path of the new viaduct were closing down or relocating in preparation for demolition work, and the first section of the new viaduct was installed over the weekend of 10 October 2010.
 These works had been brought forward to fit in with other, non-railway, developments in the Borough High Street area; the viaduct only came into use in January 2016 as part of the Key Output 2 stageworks when the Charing Cross services started passing through new platforms on the south side of London Bridge High Level Station.

 Bermondsey dive-under

-With the completion of Borough Market Viaduct to the west of London Bridge, Thameslink trains will use the pair of tracks to the north, and Charing Cross trains will use the new pair of tracks to the south.
-At present, northbound Thameslink trains arrive into London Bridge to the south of the Kent lines.
-Construction work will be undertaken to the east of London Bridge so that Thameslink trains from the Brighton Main Line can use a grade-separated crossover to avoid impeding trains from Kent bound for Charing Cross.
+With the completion of Borough Market Viaduct to the west of London Bridge, Thameslink trains use the pair of tracks to the north, and Charing Cross trains use the new pair of tracks to the south.
+Previously, northbound Thameslink trains arrived into London Bridge to the south of the Kent lines.
+Construction work was undertaken to the east of London Bridge so that Thameslink trains from the Brighton Main Line now use a grade-separated crossover to avoid impeding trains from Kent bound for Charing Cross.